High Flying Israel:

 You must be 18 years old or older.

 Visas are not required for travel to Israel from the US, Canada, The UK, or many other countries.
 Traveling to Israel can be slightly intimidating given the more complicated restrictions, but we’re here to help!

 As you might have heard, security at the airport can be comprehensive, and many are unclear on implications for their future travel plans.
 We will provide a wealth of information on the Israeli airport + visa experience and welcome any follow up questions and concerns!
 Israel no longer stamps passports, but if you have any worries about future travel plans, we have extensive background and knowledge in this area — please just email us at email@example.com with questions.
 Please also check with your embassy for current visa information.

 Is there a waiting list?

 There will be a waiting list on a first-come, first-served basis in case spaces open up.
-If the retreat is full and you’re still interested, email me at email@example.com to be added to the waiting list.
+If the retreat is full and you’re still interested, email us at firstname.lastname@example.org to be added to the waiting list.

 I have questions about the aerial portion of this trip.
 Who do I contact about that?

 Awesome!
 Contact Brenna at email@example.com.